 Kibera Slum is one of the biggest slums in Sub-Saharan Africa and is where Love Your Neighbour began.
 Because of poverty and the lack of government schools in the area, many families can’t afford to send their children to school which is where we step in.
 For as little as £10/month we are able to relieve families of this burden and to give children from some of the most deprived families in Kibera the opportunity to have an education.
 If you would like to be a part of this amazing project, please get in touch.

 Getting clean water can be challenging in Kilifi County, especially for the elderly and those with disabilities.
-When water needs to be collected from a river or other water source, the task often falls on girls & gives them another reason to be absent from school.
+When water needs to be collected from a river or other water source, the task often falls on girls and gives them another reason to be absent from school.
+Water from these sources is also often dirty, making sickness another challenge which prevents the most vulnerable from living a life free from poverty.
 Water for life runs twice a week to give free, clean water to those who need it to help relieve them & their families of this burden.

 In the area surrounding Kivuli Kijijini, having a child with a disability is a social taboo.
 Love Your Neighbour is working to break down this mentality and to support families with children with disabilities.
 We have a sensory room at our centre specifically for this purpose.
 It is a place where children with disabilities can come with their parents to spend some time and where parents can receive some much needed love and support.
 For us, this is another way we can highlight that every life is important and that God’s love is not limited.